RAF Lympne: Second World War

-In September 1939, the base was renamed HMS Daedalus II, recommissioning on 1 January 1940 and known as Royal Naval Aircraft Training Establishment Lympne (or simply RNATE Lympne), responsiblefor the Technical training of Air Apprentices and Air Fitters, but was transferred back to the RAF in May 1940.
+In September 1939, the base was renamed. was commissioned on 1 January 1940 and known as Royal Naval Aircraft Training Establishment Lympne (or simply RNATE Lympne), responsible for the Technical training of Air Apprentices and Air Fitters, but was transferred back to the RAF in May 1940.
 Early in the war Lympne was home to Army Co-operation and Bomber squadrons.
 From 19 to 22 May 1940, 2 Squadron, 16 Squadron, 18 Squadron, 23 Squadron, 53 Squadron and 59 Squadron moved in.
 Nos 2, 16 and 26 Squadrons were equipped with Westland Lysander aircraft.
 The Lysanders or 16 Squadron and 26 Squadron were used on Black Violet missions, in support of the remaining British troops following the Battle of France.
 Nos 18, 53 and 59 Squadrons were equipped with Bristol Blenheims.
 The Blenheim squadrons departed Lympne on 21 May after a stay of just two or three days.
 On 23 May, Lympne became the HQ of 51 Wing.
 During Operation Dynamo in May 1940, a French Air Force squadron with its Bloch and Potez fighters was based at Lympne.

 On 3 June, 16 Squadron left Lympne, followed by 2 and 26 Squadrons on 8 June, at which date Lympne ceased to be the HQ of 51 Wing.
 During the Battle of Britain Lympne was a satellite airfield for the stations of 11 Group, being used as a forward stage for flights and not the base for any squadron.

 On 15 August 1940 during the Battle of Britain, Lympne was bombed by Stuka dive-bombers of II Gruppe, StG1.
 All the hangars were hit and those aircraft belonging to Cinque Ports Flying Club that had not been evacuated to Sywell were destroyed in the fire.
 Lympne was evacuated and only available as an Emergency Landing Ground until mid-September, when a flight of Spitfires from 91 Squadron arrived.